What is in this leaflet

 If you are not sure when to take it ask your doctor or pharmacist.

 Usually, Zolpibell or any other medicines to treat sleeping disorders should only be used for short periods (eg. 2 to 4 weeks).
 Continuous long-term use is not recommended unless advised by your doctor.

 Ask your doctor or pharmacist if you are not sure how long to take the medicine for.

 If you forget to take it

-If you forget to take ZOLPIBELL before you go to bed and you wake up late in the night or early morning, do not take any ZOLPIBELL as you may have trouble waking at your normal time.
+If you forget to take the tablet before you go to bed, and you wake up late in the night or very early in the morning, do not take any it.
+You may have trouble waking at your normal time.

 If you are not sure what to do, ask your doctor.

 Immediately telephone your doctor, or the Poisons Information Centre (telephone 13 11 26 in Australia or 0800 764 766 in New Zealand), or go to Accident and Emergency at your nearest hospital, if you think you or anyone else may have taken too much Zolpibell.

 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.